chandrathota2003/EXCEL_PROJECT_DATA-ANALYSIS/Project_1-Dashboard/README.md

 )
 ```

+**Multi-Criteria Filtering:**
-- 🔍 **Multi-Criteria Filtering:** Checks job title, country, schedule type, and excludes blank salaries.
+- Check job title, country, schedule type, and exclude blank salaries.

+**Array Formula:**
-- 📊 **Array Formula:** Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
+- Utilize `MEDIAN()` function with nested `IF()` statement to analyze an array.

+**Tailored Insights:**
-- 🎯 **Tailored Insights:** Provides specific salary information for job titles, regions, and schedule types.
+- Provide specific salary information for job titles, regions, and schedule types.

+**Formula Purpose:**
-- **🔢 Formula Purpose:** This formula populates the table below, returning the median salary based on job title, country, and type specified.
+- Populate the table below, returning the median salary based on job title, country, and type specified.

-#### ⏰ Count of Job Schedule Type
+#### Count of Job Schedule Type

 ```
 =FILTER(J2#,(NOT(ISNUMBER(SEARCH("and",J2#))+ISNUMBER(SEARCH(",",J2#))))*(J2#<>0))
 ```

+**Unique List Generation:**
-- 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
+- Use the `FILTER()` function to exclude entries containing "and" or commas and omit zero values.

+**Formula Purpose:**
-- **🔢 Formula Purpose:** This formula populates the table below, which gives us a list of unique job schedule types.
+- Populate the table below, providing a list of unique job schedule types.

-### ❎ Data Validation
+### Data Validation

-#### 🔍 Filtered List
+#### Filtered List

+**Enhanced Data Validation:**
-- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+- Implement the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` options in the Data tab.

-    - 🎯 User input is restricted to predefined, validated schedule types
+- Restrict user input to predefined, validated schedule types.
-    - 🚫 Incorrect or inconsistent entries are prevented
+- Prevent incorrect or inconsistent entries.
-    - 👥 Overall usability of the dashboard is enhanced
+- Enhance overall usability of the dashboard.

 ## Conclusion

-I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+This dashboard showcases insights into salary trends across various data-related job titles.
+Utilizing data from my Excel course, the dashboard allows users to make informed decisions about their career paths and understand how location and job type influence salaries.
+This project aims to provide practical guidance for job seekers and professionals in the data science field.